Barcode Printer DPI: What DPI Means & Its Impact on Barcode Label Resolution

 What Barcode Label Size Do I Need to Print?

-Resolution is determined by the barcode size you need to print.
+Resolution is determined by the size of the barcode you need to print.
 There may be barcode size requirements in the compliance specifics, but if not, you will need to determine the size based on the elements in your barcode.

 Printer203 dpi300 dpi406 dpi600 dpi